rahulnedunuri/cse15l-lab-reports/lab-report-2-week-3.md

 - the results contain all the words that contain "a" which are both the instances of "appple" and "banana" which were added

 - If "/search" is found in the query, the following lines are executed

 ```
+// the following will execute if "/search" is detected in the query of the url
 System.out.println("Path: " + url.getPath());
 String[] parameters = url.getQuery().split("=");
 String output = "results: ";